-Similar to the day-ahead use case, demand response can be part of the imbalance use case in different ways.
-First, demand response can participate directly in the market of ancillary reserves (FCR and FRRm).
-An example of demand response participating to the market of FRRm is the product R3DP in Belgium (see later).
-The response time for FRRm is on average 15 minutes, which is sufficient for demand response to participate.
-In general, it is more difficult for demand response to participate in the market of FCR due to the fast response time that is required (15 seconds).
-However, applications based on batteries could participate to this market.
+Similar to the day-ahead use case, demand side flexibility can be part of the imbalance use case in different ways.
+First, demand side flexibility can participate directly in the market of ancillary reserves (FCR and FRRm).
+An example of demand side flexibility participating to the market of FRRm is the product R3DP in Belgium (see later).
+The response time for FRRm is on average 15 minutes, which is sufficient for demand side flexibility to participate.
+In general, it is more difficult for demand side flexibility to participate in the market of FCR.
+In most countries, the required volumes, product characteristics (fast response time (15 seconds), duration, symmetrical product) and the requirement to be connected at the transmission grid are important barriers for demand side flexibility to participate in the market of seconds at the transmission grid.
+Nevertheless, efforts are made by TSOs to enable demand side flexibility to participate.
+An example is the Belgian TSO Elia who created a specific product (R1 Load) that takes into account the characteristics of demand side flexibility and allows participation of demand side flexibility via aggregators to the market of FCR.
+Today, the product R1 load is only possible for resources connected at the transmission grid.